Malaysia says Cadbury products found not to contain pig DNA

 Jakim had said those tests might not have been fair to Cadbury since the products could have been contaminated after leaving the factory.

-Cadbury Malaysia, whose parent firm is Mondelez International Inc, has stood by its products’ halal worthiness and assured the public it was working with authorities to resolve the matter.
+Cadbury Malaysia, whose parent firm is Mondelez International Inc MDLZ.O, has stood by its products’ halal worthiness and assured the public it was working with authorities to resolve the matter.

 A Muslim consumer group that last week called on Malaysians to boycott Mondelez products said on Monday it would not reverse its stance unless the health ministry concurs with the new results released by Jakim.